michaperki/betmate-model-microservice/README.md

 ### Run locally

 To emulate the functionality of the AWS API Gateway endpoint and AWS Lambda, Docker Compose is used.
 It spins up 3 containers.
-2 of which are the AWS Lambda functions, `top_moves` and `wdl`, and the other is a "router" that redirects requests to the appropriate AWS Lambda container.
+2 of which are the AWS Lambda functions, `top_moves` and `wdl`, and the other is a "router" that routes requests to the appropriate AWS Lambda container.

 To build: `docker-compose build`